-Converting a wood fireplace to gas is not a difficult proposition, although most experts suggest having professionals install the necessary components.
-Available options depend on the type of fireplace.
+Converting a wood fireplace to gas is not as difficult as it seems, even though most experts suggest having professionals install the necessary components.
+Options usually depend on the type of fireplace.
 A wood-burning prefabricated fireplace will need a conversion kit, but masonry fireplaces have several options.
-These include converting the unit to use gas logs, using a gas fireplace insert -- which also makes the fireplace much more efficient -- or converting the fireplace to a vent-free appliance.
+These include converting the unit to use gas logs, using a gas fireplace insert , which also makes the fireplace much more efficient , or converting the fireplace to a vent-free appliance.

 Prefabricated Fireplace Conversion